Standardising user consent through a design system component

 We've received multiple requests from various NSW government departments for the need to create a cookie banner, to strengthen privacy information by gaining user consent, particularly for those using analytics tools, such as heatmapping tools like Hotjar.
+According to one privacy team member:

 This marked the beginning of our journey to design a cookie banner that would standardise a reusable cookie banner which would allow users to have more control over the storage of their personal information while enforcing compliance for NSW government agencies.